Skip to Content

 Add Baking Powder

-While it’s not a common practice in the thickening world, using baking powder to thicken teriyaki sauce is a possible option.
-Baking powder contains two ingredients that react when mixed with liquid, causing it to thicken.
-It bubbles up and thickens because of the chemical reaction it has.
+While it’s not a common practice in the thickening world, using baking powder to thicken teriyaki sauce is a viable option.
+Baking powder contains two ingredients (sodium bicarbonate and powdered acid) that react when mixed with liquid, causing it to bubble up and thicken.
+Make sure to pick one without varying ingredients like aluminum, as this will cause a metallic taste.

 Use Xanthan Gum